 Lately we have received emails from customers and friends who say things like “I saw your ad on the Chicago Tribune” or “You guys must be spending on a lot on marketing.
 I see your ads everywhere.”
 In both these examples people are being retargeted by FeeFighters with a display ad.
 Here is an example:

 I have found that many people don’t understand or realize that they are being retargeted.
 As a result I thought I would take a couple minutes to explain how it works and why I like it.

-2) As the person surfs around the web our banner ad is shown,reminding them to come back and complete the process on our site.
+How it works: The first step in retargeting is when someone comes to FeeFighters.com and leaves our site without selecting a new credit card processor.
+When a person hits our site:1) We cookie them (which means we store a small piece of data on their computer that lets us know that they were on our site and didn’t purchase).2) As the person surfs around the web our banner ad is shown,reminding them to come back and complete the process on our site.
 Our ad will stop showing after either a) its been 30 days since the person has been to our site or b) they selected a new credit card processor.